fzc234/Test/README.md

 $ docker build -t yourInitConatinerImageName:version .
 ```

-Then, you need push this image to Dockerhub:
+and you need push this image to Dockerhub:

 ```bash
 $ docker push yourInitConatinerImageName:version